alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 But, having worked on the Internet Computer for a while in the past months, we thought everyone could use **a** **little CI/CD seamlessness on their canister management lives**.
 So the team jumped onto the task and built this [open source GitHub Action](https://github.com/FleekHQ/IC-Deploy-Action) for it 🔥

-**TL;DR on how it works?** First you'll create and deploy a project/canister using the dfx CLI in your repository, and then you'll add Fleek's IC Deploy Action to your CI/CD pipeline, which will automatically trigger new deployments to you canister when commits are pushed to that repo.
+**TL;DR on how it works?** First you'll create and deploy a project/canister using the dfx CLI in your repository, and then you'll add Fleek's IC Deploy Action to your CI/CD pipeline, which will automatically trigger new deployments to your canister when commits are pushed to that repo.

 Now the long version.